alvarogarcia7/blog_source/source/_posts/draft_the-clean-code-commitment.md

   - tdd
 ----

-In an epilogue in [Clean Code][clean-code], Robert C Martin talks about the "commitment to writing the best code I could write"
+In an epilogue in [Clean Code][clean-code], [Robert C Martin][unclebob] talks about the "commitment to writing the best code I could write"

 This is an interesting proposition, as to never "lower the quality bar" induced by constraints such as resouces.